 MEC222 folder on your

-U: drive and put your copies of the templates in that folder.
+U: drive (or your local hard drive at home) and put your copies of the templates in that folder.

-Loading those files into Solidworks is done as Ms. Nicholson indicates below.
+Loading those files into Solidworks is done as shown below.

 CosmosMotion is for doing kinematic analysis of assemblies.
 It may not be enabled on your PC.
 Here's how to turn it on.